A Lorentzian renormalisation group equation for gauge theories: The functional approach to pAQFT

-i.e., it can be written as a local density, depending on the jet of $\varphi$ at the point $x$.
-In the above definition, we introduced the notation $\int_x = \int \dd \mu(x)$, where $\dd \mu(x)$ is the invariant measure on $\mathcal M$ induced by the metric. \end{definition}
+for some function $\alpha$ that depends on $\varphi$ and its derivatives up to some fixed order.
+We denote the space of local functionals by $\Floc(\Mcal)$. \end{definition} In other words, a local functional can be written as an integral of a local density, depending on the jet of $\varphi$ at the point $x$.
+In the above definition, we introduced the notation $\int_x = \int \dd \mu(x)$, where $\dd \mu(x)$ is the invariant measure on $\mathcal M$ induced by the metric. \begin{definition} A \textit{multilocal functional} is a finite sum of functionals in the form

-The algebraic completion of the space of compactly-supported, smooth local functionals, with respect to the pointwise product, forms the commutative \textit{algebra of classical observables} $\mathscr F(\mathcal M)$.
+up to some finite order in derivatives.
+We denote the space of multilocal functionals by $\F(\Mcal)$. \end{definition}